Optimality of the coordinate-wise median mechanism for strategyproof facility location in two dimensions: The minisum objective

 \item \textbf{Double Rotation}: Consider a profile obtained after applying step 2.
 Transform the profile by moving the $k-1$ points at $g(\vec{x})$ to $(0, \alpha)$, where $\alpha=d(c(\vec{x}),g(\vec{x}))$, and moving $k-1$ of the $k$ points at $(-b,0)$ to $(\beta, 0)$, where $\beta$ is the unique positive number such that $d(g(\vec{x}), (\beta, 0))=d(g(\vec{x}), (-b,0))$.
 In this case, one can show that the increase in $sc(c(\cdot),\cdot)$ is at least $\sqrt{2}$ times the increase in $sc(g(\cdot),\cdot)$ and therefore, by Lemma~\ref{bound}, it follows that the approximation ratio weakly increases.
 Applying convexity again, we get a profile such that there is one point at $(-b, 0)$, $m$ points at $(0,c)$ and $m$ points at $(a,0)$.
 Note that $g(\vec{x})$ may still not be on the axes.

 \item \textbf{Geometric to axis}: Consider a profile obtained after applying step 3.
-Transform the profile so that the $m$ points at $(0,c)$ are at $g(\vec{x})$, then translate all points by the same amount so that the coordinate-wise median is back to the origin.
-Doing so weakly increases the approximation ratio and yields a profile where one point is at $(-b,0)$, $m$ points are at $(0,c)$, $m$ points are at $(a,0)$ and $g(\vec{x})=(0,c)$. \end{enumerate}
+In the case that $g(\vec{x})$ is not on the axes, we show that moving the $m$ points at $(0,c)$ directly towards or away from $g(\vec{x})$ strictly increases the ratio.
+It follows then that there must be a worst-case profile where one point is at $(-b,0)$, $m$ points are at $(0,c)$, $m$ points are at $(a,0)$ and $g(\vec{x})=(0,c)$. \end{enumerate}

 From here, we apply a transformation similar to step 2 to get a profile in $I-CP$.
 Note that we have suppressed some details (especially when the same transformation must be used repeatedly) in order to make the exposition as clear as possible---see the appendix for a rigorous proof.